emmaielle/thesis_mbovis_genomics-part2/7.treeVisualization/README.md

-plotTree.py and plotTree_backbone.py have been forked and modifyed from @katholt repository (https://github.com/katholt/plotTree)
+plotTree.py and plotTree_backbone.py have been forked and modified from @katholt repository (https://github.com/katholt/plotTree)
 For more information on usage, visit their repo and website (https://holtlab.net/2016/10/12/global-picture-typhoid/).

 Dependencies: ete2 (ETE Toolkit 2), pyqt4